Today I am going to show you how to make fabric beads (with a shortcut), and then use them to make lovely fabric bead necklaces.

 - Step Eight Cut the fabric roll into smaller section to create your beads.

 How to Make the Necklace

 - Step One Thread one bead onto the cord and tie a loose knot around it.

 - Step Two Thread more beads onto the necklace.
 When you are close to the end, remove the knot from the starting end and tie a knot to connect the loose ends.
 This is where the Silkies rock, you literally insert the one end into the slot on the other side.
 Easy peasy!

 I really liked this project because it’s a collaboration of parent and child.
 My 4 year old was too young to make the beads but she enjoyed making necklaces for her friends.
 And since the beads have wide holes they are great for young children to work with since they are so easy to thread!

 I’m going to dub this project a parent-child collaborative project!
-It was a great way to work with my daughter.
+Learning how to make fabric beads was a great way to work with my daughter.
 She adores jewelry projects and despite her skepticism when I invited her to the crafting table (she really wanted to play with her new beloved Frozen dolls) she ended up making three necklaces for her friends in the span of a few minutes.
 And she’s been spotted wearing the one I made for her around the house for the past couple of days.
-My husband said they look like hippie necklaces which I took as a major compliment as I love all things 60′s.